Marcello-Sega/pytim/docs/source/guessing_radii.rst

 	>>> interface = pytim.ITIM(u,cluster_cut=5.0,radii_dict=mydict)

 **Case 2**
-	we don't know exactly the atomic radii.
+	We don't know exactly the atomic radii, but we don't want to use just the standard values.
 **Solution**
 	Use an existing topology, and overwrite the types guessed by MDAnalysis